"All disease begins in the gut." – Hippocrates

 Probiotics are easily found in cultured milk drinks, yogurt, tempeh, and fermented vegetables (e.g. kimchi or acar).
 The effectiveness of these good bacteria is being further researched in an ongoing local study conducted at PPUKM led by Assoc Prof Dr Raja Affendi.
 The research has thus far showed clear and promising evidence that the Lactobacillus acidophilus and Lactobacillus casei strains are noticeably effective in promoting better digestive health and has furthermore shown great potential to give positive influence to the immune system.

 The initial results of this ongoing study shows improvement in digestive health, with notable improvements in reducing intestinal transit time (ITT).
 Intestinal transit time is the time taken for food to travel from your mouth through your digestive tract and out of your body through your rectum.
 The initial research results also included significantly improved constipation symptoms among subjects who are healthy and those who have constipation.
-With improved ITT, the toxin build-up that occurred as a result of constipation is minimised and therefore, the digestive system is able to absorb the food nutrients more effectively.
+With improved ITT, the toxin build-up that occurred as a result of constipation is minimised and therefore enables the digestive system to absorb the food nutrients more effectively.
 On top of that, the researchers also found a positive relation between daily consumption of cultured milk drinks and the immune system of the research subjects.

 However, in order for probiotics to flourish, it also needs food known as prebiotics.
 Prebiotics can be found in high fibre foods such as whole grains, onions, garlic, banana, shallots, leeks, and asparagus.

 "Remember, although consuming probiotics may help to boost your immune system, do not expect it to completely prevent illnesses.
 It is not an ultimate shield for diseases and illnesses.
 It is critical that you make it a point to take care of your own health by eating a healthy diet, exercising regularly, getting sufficient sleep and managing your stress levels.
-More importantly, don't forget that leading a healthy lifestyle is just as important as it will help to ensure you lower your risk of falling ill," advises Assoc Prof Dr Raja Affendi.
+More importantly, don't forget that leading a healthy lifestyle is just as important as it will help to ensure you lower your risk of falling ill," advised Assoc Prof Dr Raja Affendi.